 emma@indigoanchor.com

-Management Experts and Military Veterans Launch The Indigo Podcast
+The Indigo Podcast: A Refreshing Unfiltered Podcast Focused on The World of Work Launching Soon on November 4th

-Show to feature lessons from social science, the military, and industry
+Management Experts and Military Veterans Combine Lessons from Social Science, the Military, and Industry

 CLEVELAND, OHIO—Oct.
 25, 2019—The management consulting firm Indigo Anchor today announced the scheduled launch of The Indigo Podcast, which is set to launch on Apple Podcasts and other podcast streaming platforms Nov.
 4, 2019.
-The Indigo Podcast will offer proven tools in the areas of management, leadership, human resources, organizational behavior, dealing with change, organizational culture, hiring, process improvement, organizational agility, and related topics in a refreshing irreverent format.
+The Indigo Podcast will offer proven tools in the areas of management, leadership, human resources, organizational behavior, dealing with change, organizational culture, hiring, process improvement, organizational agility, and related topics in a refreshing, irreverent format.

 The podcast will feature co-hosts Ben Baran—co-founder and principal of Indigo Anchor, assistant professor of management at Cleveland State University, and commander in the U.S. Navy Reserve—and Chris Everett, co-founder and principal of Indigo Anchor, longtime management consultant and business owner, and officer in the U.S. Army National Guard.